mikelevins/bard/0.4/doc/bard.md

 #### Lists

-Lists are special.
-Like other Lisps, Bard treats lists as procedure calls.
+Lists are not self-evaluating, either.
+Bard is a Lisp, and like other Lisps, it treats lists as procedure calls.
 Here's what I mean:

     bard> (+ 2 3)
     5

-When evaluating a list, Bard treats it as a procedure call, meaning that it uses the first item in the list as a procedure and passes the remaining items to that procedure as arguments.
-That's what happened in the above example: Bard looked up `+` and found the addition function; it passed `2` and `3` as arguments to that function, and the function computed the result `5`.
+When it encounters a list, Bard assumes you mean to call a procedure.
+The first element in the list indicates the procedure you want to call, and the remaining elements are the arguments to the procedure.
+In this example, the procedure is indicated by the symbol `+`.
+Bard looks it up and finds the addition function bound to that variable.
+It applies the addition function to 2 and 3, yielding 5, which it prints.

 #### Quoting

 What if you want to use a symbol or a list as a piece of data?
 In other words, what if I want to make a list of the symbols `x`, `y`, and `z`?
-If I just write a list containing them, I'll run into a problem:
+If you write a list containing them you run into a problem:

     bard> (x y z)